Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

 1. Open a command prompt and `cd` to your JDK installation directory.

-2. Open the Java Monitoring & management Console window by entering: `jconsole`.
+2. Open the Java Monitoring & Management Console window by entering: `jconsole`.

 3. Double click the **Alfresco Content Services Java** process.